DEFRA/fws-api/docs/local-development/common/running-and-debugging-lambda-functions.md

 ## Invoking An AWS Lambda Function

-From within the dev container, use the [LocalStack AWS Command Line interface](https://docs.localstack.cloud/user-guide/integrations/aws-cli/) to retrieve the identifier of the deployed REST API from the API Gateway.
+From within the development container, use the [LocalStack AWS Command Line interface](https://docs.localstack.cloud/user-guide/integrations/aws-cli/) to retrieve the identifier of the deployed REST API from the API Gateway.
 For example, the command below can be used when an initial attempt to create a containerised development environment succeeds (resulting in the creation of one
 REST API instance)

 ```sh